 We rely on third-party contractors to develop and administer a substantial portion of our forestry operations.
-The services provided by third-party contractors focus on maintenance and repair services as well as harvesting and trucking, among others.
+The contracted services provided by third-party contractors focus on maintenance and repair services as well as harvesting and trucking, among others.
 In various countries where we operate, we are involved in developing services by contracting companies that assist us in achieving these operational goals.
-If our service contractors do not continue to fulfill past quality levels, or if our contractual relationships become the subject of litigation or regulation, our forestry operations could be adversely affected.
+If our service contractors do not continue to fulfill past quality levels, our forestry operations could be adversely affected.

-Risks relating to Chile
+Risks Relating to Chile